bazelbuild/bazel/site/en/query/cquery.md

 [`--output_groups`](/reference/command-line-reference#flag--output_groups) flag.
 It does include source files.

+All paths emitted by this output format are relative to the [execroot](https://bazel.build/remote/output-directories), which can be obtained via `bazel info execution_root`.
+If the `bazel-out` convenience symlink exists, paths to files in the main repository also resolve relative to the workspace directory.

 Note: The output of `bazel cquery --output=files //pkg:foo` contains the output files of `//pkg:foo` in *all* configurations that occur in the build (also see the [section on target pattern evaluation](#target-pattern-evaluation)).
 If that